FCBGP/fcbgp-protocol/draft-wang-sidrops-fcbgp-protocol.md

 FC-BGP and BGPsec offer different levels of security benefits in the case of partial deployment, even though they achieve the same security benefits when fully deployed.
 BGPsec tightly couples path authentication with the BGP path construction process, requiring each AS to iteratively verify the signatures of each prior hop before extending the authentication chain.
 Consequently, a single legacy AS that does not support BGPsec can break the authentication chain, preventing subsequent BGPsec-aware ASes from reviving the authentication process.
 As a result, in partial deployment scenarios, BGPsec is often downgraded to the legacy BGP protocol, losing its security benefits.

 In contrast to BGPsec, FC-BGP treats partial deployability as a first-class citizen.
 It adopts a pathlet-driven authentication paradigm, in which the authenticity of an AS path can be incrementally built based on authenticated pathlets.
 This design ensures that downstream FC-BGP-aware ASes can use the authenticated pathlets provided by upstream upgraded ASes, even if the full AS path traverses legacy ASes that do not support FC-BGP.
-By allowing the authentication of sub-paths, FC-BGP enables incremental deployment and provides security benefits to the FC-BGP-aware ASes, regardless of the deployment status of other ASes on the path.
+By allowing the authentication of sub-paths, FC-BGP enables incremental deployment and provides security benefits to the FC-BGP-aware ASes, regardless of the deployment status of other ASes on the path {{DeploymentBenefitsAnalysis}}.

 Similar to BGPsec, FC-BGP relies on RPKI to perform route origin validation {{RFC6483}}.
 Additionally, any FC-BGP speaker that wishes to process the FC path attribute along with BGP UPDATE messages MUST obtain a router certificate and store it in the RPKI repository.
 This certificate is associated with its AS number.
 The router key generation here follows {{RFC8208}} and {{RFC8635}}.